tichaonax/esp32-portal-mesh/API-DOCUMENTATION.md

 ---

 ### POST /api/token/extend
-Extend/renew a token by resetting its usage timer and bandwidth counters.
-This effectively gives the token a fresh start with the same original duration and bandwidth limits.
-Perfect for "top-up" or subscription renewal scenarios.
+Extend/renew an existing token by resetting its timer and usage counters back to zero.
+This gives the token a complete "fresh start" as if it was just created, using the same duration and bandwidth limits as the original token.

+**What It Does:**
+- ✅ Resets `first_use` to current time → Duration countdown restarts from 0
+- ✅ Resets `bandwidth_used_down` and `bandwidth_used_up` to 0 → Bandwidth allowance fully restored
+- ✅ Resets `usage_count` to 0 → Usage counter cleared
+- ✅ Persists changes to NVS → Survives device reboots
+- ⚠️ **Does NOT change** `duration_minutes`, `bandwidth_down_mb`, or `bandwidth_up_mb` → Original limits preserved
+- ⚠️ **Does NOT remove** device bindings → Same devices can continue using the token

+**Use Cases:**
+- **Subscription Renewal:** Customer pays for another period, extend their existing token
+- **Top-Up Service:** Add more time/bandwidth without issuing a new token
+- **Grace Period:** Reset token for customers who exceeded limits but want to continue
+- **Customer Retention:** Offer free extension as promotional benefit

+**Important:** The token keeps its original duration and bandwidth parameters from creation.
+You cannot change these values via extend - if different limits are needed, create a new token instead.

 #### Request